Elementary Real Analysis: Infinities, neighborhoods, limits

+\begin{thm} The properties of complete ordered fields are stated in Definitions~\ref{def_semiR}, \ref{def_domain}, \ref{def_field}, and \ref{def_compOF}.
+Those violated in $\R^*$ are listed below. \begin{enumerate} \item $-\infty$ and $+\infty$ do not have additive and multiplicative inverses. \item Let $K=\pm\infty$.
+The inequalities $A<B$ with $A,B\ne -K$ are not preserved under addition of $K$. \item Let $K=+\infty$.
+The inequalities $A<B$ such that $A,B\ne0$ and $A$ and $B$ have equal signs are not preserved under multiplication by $K$. \end{enumerate} No other property of complete ordered fields is violated in $\R^*$ $-$ it holds if all arithmetic expressions involved are defined. \end{thm} \duk 1.
+The claim is clear.
+Every $a\in\R$ has an additive inverse $-a$ and every $a\in\R \setminus\{0\}$ has a~multiplicative inverse $a^{-1}$.
+2. If $A$, $B$, and $K$ are as stated, then $A+K=B+K=K$.
+In all other cases, it is easy to see that $A+K<B+K$, if these sums are defined.
+3. If $A$, $B$, and $K$ are as stated, then $A\cdot K=B\cdot K$.
+In all other cases, it is easy to see that $A\cdot K<B\cdot K$, if these products are defined.

+It is easy to check that $0$ and $1$ is neutral to $+$ and $\cdot$, respectively, in $\R^*$.
+It is clear that the commutativity of $+$ and $\cdot$ is not violated in $\R^*$.
+We show that the associativity of $+$ and $\cdot$ is not violated.
+Let $A,B,K\in\R^*$ and at least one of them be $\pm\infty$.
+We check the equalities

-(1) If two of $A$, $B$ and $K$ are infinities with different signs then neither side is defined.
-Else (1) equates the same infinity.
-(2) If one of $A$, $B$ and $K$ is zero then neither side is defined.
-Else (2) equates the same infinity with the sign equal to the product of the signs of $A$, $B$ and $K$.
+Associativity of addition.
+If two of $A$, $B$ and $K$ are infinities with different signs then neither side is defined.
+Else the same infinity is correctly equated.
+Associativity of multiplication.
+If one of $A$, $B$ and $K$ is zero then neither side is defined.
+Else the same infinity with the sign equal to the product of the signs of $A$, $B$ and $K$ is correctly equated.